SanthoshUthiraKumar/command-line-arguments-to-count-word/README.md

 Import sys libraray using import command.

 ### Step 2:
-Assign a empty list to a variable.
+Assign a empty dictionary to a variable.

 ### Step 3:
 Open the text file using command "with open(sys.argv[index]).